 Summer 1964-65

-First year of Pole-Plateau traverse sets out from Pole on a zigzag track to the "Pole of Inaccessibility" (82°6'S-55°E).
+First year of Pole-Plateau traverse sets out from Pole on a zigzag track to the "Pole of Inaccessibility" (POI)(82°6'S-55°E) (4 December).

 Campbell-Stokes sunshine recorders put in operation (16 November).

-This 1/96 photo is from Pat Mock.
-Perhaps these are the same ones from 1965 (or today).
+This January 1996 photo is from Pat Mock.
+Perhaps the ones picture here are the same ones that were used in 1965 and/or in use today.
 Old and reliable technology--sunlight is focused by the glass sphere and chars a line on a calibrated cardboard strip.
-In most latitudes without 24 hour daylight, only one instrument is needed...
+In most latitudes without 24 hour daylight, only one instrument is needed.
+At the elevated station these are mounted on the roof.

 Replacement D-8 shipped in and assembled.

 The original inflation shelter was at grade level with the rest of the station, with hatch doors in the roof.
 This eventually got buried.
 The new H2 generator hut was built on the same grade level, while the inflation tower (which would be destroyed by explosion a year later) was built above the snow with telescoping support columns, with the launch doors on the south (downwind) side.
-This photo (by Steve Kauffman) was taken from the forward scatter antenna looking northeast; the aurora tower is at left and the Dobson hut is at right.
+This photo (by Steve Kauffman) was taken from the forward scatter antenna looking northeast; the aurora tower is at left, cosray is at far left, and the Dobson hut is at right."Ceremonial flagpole" established.

 Original field telephone system replaced.